chinn1207/MIS-311/README.md

 ## 3. Descriptive Statistics
 Data -> Data Analysis -> Descriptive Statistic -> Range is from math_score column to average_score column -> OK (“Cách Sử Dụng Tính Năng Thống Kê Mô Tả (Descriptive Statistics) Trong Excel,” 2025).
 - The descriptive statistic show the measures of central tendency (the mean, median, and mode), whereas measures of variability ( standard deviation, variance, minimum and maximum values, kurtosis, and skewness) (Hayes, 2024).
+- The descriptive analysis shows the summary data in math_score, reading_score, writing_score, total_score and average_score.
+These numbers indicate the student perfomance and how the scores are distributed through 3 subjects.